 A dry fly simply floats on top of the water, and you simply allow it to float the current in a natural presentation, waiting for a fish to rise and grab it.

 To fly fish nymphs, you must present the fly naturally underwater, which is not always visible.
 Not seeing the nymph makes it difficult to determine both when the fish strike or if it looks natural or not.

 For effective nymphing, an angler must have a good idea of the following:

 - How deep the fish are

 Fly fishing nymphs can sometimes be frustrating without this information because the fly can get snagged on grass, rocks, or debris.

 Successful nymph fishing requires a basic understanding of a few techniques.
 These techniques will help present the nymph fly in a natural drift.

-You will also want a good euro nymphing leader like this on from Amazon.
+You will also want a good euro nymphing leader like this on from Trident.

 Some of the basic nymphing techniques include wet swinging, stripping, indicator nymphing, high-sticking, or two-fly rigs.